InseeFrLab/onyxia-api/docs/region-configuration.md

 # Region configuration

-A **region** is the configuration of an independant set of Onyxia services.
-Thus multiple configuration accessing different services can be plugged on a single Onyxia instance.
+A **region** is the configuration of an independent set of Onyxia services.
+Thus multiple configurations accessing different services can be plugged into a single Onyxia instance.

-A region mainly defines **Onyxia service provider** on which are run the users, groups and global services and how users can interact with it.
-It also defines a **S3 object storage** and how "buckets" are provided to users.
+A region mainly defines **Onyxia service provider** on which are run the users, groups, and global services and how users can interact with it.
+It also defines an **S3 object storage** and how "buckets" are provided to users.

-Most of the configuration of an Onyxia client comes from the region that can be accessed as json via /public/configuration or /public/regions.
+Most of the configuration of an Onyxia client comes from the region that can be accessed as JSON via /public/configuration or /public/regions.

 See [regions.json](/onyxia-api/src/main/resources/regions.json) for a complete example of regions configuration.